sudhindrasaxena/melanoma-cnn-detection/README.md

 # Melanoma-Detection

-> To build a CNN based model which can accurately detect melanoma.
-Melanoma is a type of cancer that can be deadly if not detected early.
-It accounts for 75% of skin cancer deaths.
-A solution that can evaluate images and alert dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.
+> To develop a CNN-based model capable of accurately detecting melanoma, a potentially fatal form of cancer if not identified early.
+Melanoma is responsible for 75% of skin cancer-related deaths.
+An AI-driven solution that analyzes images and alerts dermatologists to its presence can significantly reduce the manual effort required for diagnosis, enabling faster and more efficient detection.

 ## Table of Contents
 * [Problem Statement](#problem-statement)